-Originally from Hampshire, Harry moved to Bristol to study and has hung around Somerset ever since; unfashionably honest (he has an instinctive mistrust of 'high art' and all the BS that comes with it) he quotes Hockney, George Herriman and Beatrix Potter as influences.
+Originally from Hampshire, Harry Bunce moved to Bristol to study and has hung around Somerset ever since.
+Unfashionably honest (he has an instinctive mistrust of 'high art' and all the BS that comes with it), he quotes Hockney, George Herriman, and Beatrix Potter as influences.

-His cast of cool, unknowable, vaguely sinister anthropomorphic animals rest deep in our consciousness at a time when the only animals many of us see are urban foxes scrounging through bins.
-By reclaiming these icons and reinventing them, Harrys work breathes new life into old friends and makes us regard them with fresh eyes.
+His cast of cool, unknowable, vaguely sinister anthropomorphic animals rest deep in our consciousness, at a time when the only animals many of us see are urban foxes scrounging through bins.
+By reclaiming these icons and reinventing them, Harry Bunces work breathes new life into old friends and makes us regard them with fresh eyes.
 Cute?
-Maybe, but they're rarely cuddlyhe has badgers carrying shotguns, red-jacketed foxes, anarchist hares and squirrels touting what look suspiciously like Walther PPKs
+Maybe.
+But they're rarely cuddlyhe has badgers carrying shotguns, red-jacketed foxes, anarchist hares, and squirrels touting what look suspiciously like Walther PPKs.

 His work with screen printing gurus Screen One (Banksy, China Mike, Nick Walker, Sick Boy etc.), has been described variously as 'Bucolic Street Art' and 'Potter meets Tarantino.'
 A reclusive country cousin of the Bristol art scene?
 Not reallyHarry Bunce is hard to pigeonhole, but he lets his characters do the talking.

 Remember, there is NO SALES TAX when you purchase outside of Colorado.
 We also offer deals on domestic and international shipping through UPS/FedEx.
 Don't forget to ask about our Collector's Financing Program through Wells Fargo to make payments stress free.